supcik/academic-www/content/docs/writing-markdown-latex.md

 #### Option `highlight`

 The `highlight` option allows enabling or disabling the inclusion of highlight.js, either globally or for a particular page.
 If the option is unset, it has the same effect as if you had specified `highlight = true`.
 That is, the highlight.js javascript and css files will be included in every page.
-If you'd like to only include highlight.js files on pages that actually require source code highlighting, you can set `highlight = false` in `config.toml`, and then override it by setting `highlight = true` in the preamble of any pages that require source code highlighting.
+If you'd like to only include highlight.js files on pages that actually require source code highlighting, you can set `highlight = false` in `params.toml`, and then override it by setting `highlight = true` in the preamble of any pages that require source code highlighting.
 Conversely, you could enable highlighting globally, and disable it locally for pages that do not require it.
-Here is a table that shows whether highlighting will be enabled for a page, based on the values of `highlight` set in `config.toml` and/or the page's preamble.
+Here is a table that shows whether highlighting will be enabled for a page, based on the values of `highlight` set in `params.toml` and/or the page's preamble.

-config.toml   | page preamble  | highlighting enabled for page?
+config.toml   | page front matter  | highlighting enabled for page?
 --------------|----------------|-------------------------------
 unset or true | unset or true  | yes unset or true | false          | no